phlax/aio.app/README.rst

 You can set a configuration option with -s or --set

-Multi-line options should be enclosed in '"' and separated with \n
+Multi-line options should be enclosed in '"' and separated with "\n"

 .. code:: bash